 3. How Are Source Records Used In Accounting?

-Source records are the essential starting point in accounting because they hold all the information needed to start recording transactions.
+Source records are the essential starting point in accounting.
+They hold all the information needed to start recording transactions.
 Typically the source records are organised by type – in other words all the sales invoices are bundled together, the purchase invoices, bank statements and so on.

-Often there are quite robust procedures in place in a business to make sure that none are missed to avoid mistakes like forgetting a customer owes money, to pay a supplier or record an important cost against revenue.
-Procedures can include making one or more people responsible for certain source documents like having a team responsible for sales invoices or purchase invoices.
+Often, there are quite robust procedures in place in a business to make sure that none are missed to avoid mistakes.
+For example, like forgetting a customer owes money, to pay a supplier or record an important cost against revenue.
+Procedures can include making one or more people responsible for certain source documents.
+For example, having a team responsible for sales invoices or purchase invoices.

 Once all the information has been bundled together, its time to start recording data from the source documents in dedicated books known as the books of prime entry.